Skip to the Main Content

 R. Hammond, Tosion gravity.

 When challenged, I realized that I couldn’t satisfactorily answer why I had heard so little about the role of the Kalb-Ramond field as providing spacetime torsion.
-Together with R. Hammond, A. Pelster likes to argue that, since the Kalb-Ramond field is not at order α in the string action but on par with the gravitational terms, it should actually have measurable effects even at relatively modest enegies - shouldn’t it?
+Together with R. Hammond, A. Pelster likes to argue that, since the Kalb-Ramond field is not at order α \alpha^\prime in the string action but on par with the gravitational terms, it should actually have measurable effects even at relatively modest enegies - shouldn’t it?

 Indeed, R. Hammond, who discusses experimental signatures of torion in great detail, argues that any detection of torsion would have direct implications for the experimental verification of string theory.
 In his above paper he conculdes